stratum-mining/stratum/experimental/coinbase-negotiator/README.md

    that pay the miner.
 5. from this point the pool will keep sending NewTxToSign for every NewPrevHash
 6. when miner want to exit it just stop mine new jobs and  wait until the pool find a new block.
 If the miner go offline pool will stop to put the miner reward in the coinbase tx but as soon as the miner will be online the miner will restart to put miner reward in coinbase.

+1. The miner will send a NewPubKeyPair to the pool.
+2. The pool will now send a NewCoinbaseTx to the miner who should start mining on the job provided by the pool.
+3. The pool and the miner will register all the valid shares provided by the Mining Devices.
+   [Sum(valid shares for job n), Sum(valid shares for job n+1, ...]
+4. On a NewPrevHash, the pool sends a NewTxToSign where it pays to the miner all the provided shares.
+5. From this point the pool will keep sending NewTxToSign’s for every NewPrevHash.
+6. As soon as the pool finds a block, if miner stop accepting jobs it will be net pair with the pool.

 Fair price:
 The miner still trust the pool that the shares are payed a fair price.